Written 05 September 2025 · Last edited 27 March 2026 ~ 11 min read

 NoSQL

-You’ll also need Python 3.10 on your system to follow along and play around with the demo Typer application at the end.
+Python 3.10 or later is needed to run the demo application at the end.

 from dataclasses import dataclass